BenevolenceMessiah/multimodal-discord-bot/README.md

 ## Installation

 ### Method 1 (You already have the local providers (Ollama, Stable Diffusion WebUI Forge, AllTalk TTS, ACE-Step, etc.)running on your system)

+**Note:** You must have the [Benevolence Messiah Fork](https://github.com/BenevolenceMessiah/ACE-Step) for ACE-Step in order for the API to work correctly.

 - Git Clone the repo and change the directory to the project root: